wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/okta.rst

         :align: center
         :width: 80%

    This leads to the application configuration page.
-Assign a name to the application, in our case, we assign the name ``wazuh-sso-app``:
+Assign a name to the application.
+In our case, we assign the name ``wazuh-sso-app``:

      .. thumbnail:: /images/single-sign-on/okta/08-assign-name.png
         :title: Assign a name to the application